 Meat, eggs, and beans consist of large molecules of protein that the body digests into smaller molecules known as amino acids.
 The body absorbs amino acids through the small intestine into the blood, which then carries them throughout the body.

 Fat molecules are not only a rich source of energy, but they also help absorb vitamins.
-Oils like safflower, soybean, corn, and sunflower are examples of healthy fats and can cause inflammation.
+Oils like safflower, soybean, corn, and sunflower are examples of healthy fats.
 Whereas, butter and snack foods are examples of less healthy fats.

 Vitamins are classified by the fluid in which they dissolve.
 So, water-soluble vitamins include all the B vitamins and vitamin C. Fat-soluble vitamins are vitamins A, D, E and K. The body stores fat-soluble vitamins in the liver and fatty tissues, whereas it flushes out the water-soluble vitamins.

 - High fat and fried: Both can result in heartburn and acid reflux.